Spanish/Portuguese Literature, Arts, History, Cinema, Cuisine

 Campbell, Roy: Poemas escogidos, Edición Bilingüe [Selected Poems, Dual Language Edition].
 Estudio preliminar, traducción y notas [Introductory Essay, Translation and Notes] de J. Isaías Gómez López.
 Prólogo [Preface] by Terry Risk.
 Universidad de Almería.
 Almería (Spain): 2010.
 First edition.
 Paper-bound.
 Pp. 370, (ii).
 Text in English, and on facing pages in Spanish.
 Notes.
 Checklist.
 Fine copy.
 Inscribed by the Editor/Translator for the author of the Foreword. $35.00

 Roy Campbell and his family were living in Toledo in 1936 when the Spanish Civil War broke out.
 Soon the city was under siege.
-Roy, his wife Mary and their two children Tess and Anna were obliged to flee.
-The only way out was in the back of a truck marked with a skull and bones warning which indicated that it normally collected corpses.
+Roy, his wife Mary and their two children, Tess and Anna, were obliged to flee, the only way out being in the back of a truck marked with a skull and bones warning which indicated that it normally collected corpses.
 Once clear of the city their travails were not at an end.
-They had a particularly frightening encounter with a woman milicien on the way to Madrid.
+They had a particularly frightening encounter with a woman milicien close to Madrid.
 Then they had to be smuggled through enemy lines to the port of Valencia by the famous Spanish Pimpernel, Captain Christopher Lance.
 Roy Campbell's poems on Spain, and some others, are here beautifully presented, both in their original English and with Spanish translations.
 The Preface is by the American private press printer who became one of Roy's publishers, following an interesting series of events.

 Campbell, Roy: Portugal.
 Max Reinhardt.
 London: 1957.
 First edition.
 8vo.
 Boards.
 Pp. 206.
 Illustrated.
 Fine in dust-jacket. $75.00